 Muscle fatigue and loss of endurance

-Degenerative scoliosis, also known as adult-onset scoliosis, develops later in life as a result of spinal changes such as disc degeneration, osteoporosis, arthritis, or age-related wear and tear.
-Unlike idiopathic scoliosis, which begins in adolescence, degenerative scoliosis typically affects the lumbar spine (lower back) and is often associated with a gradual loss of the spine’s natural lumbar lordosis curve.
+Degenerative scoliosis is also called adult-onset scoliosis.
+It develops later in life due to spinal changes.
+These include disc degeneration, osteoporosis, arthritis, and age-related wear and tear.
+Unlike idiopathic scoliosis, it typically affects the lumbar spine (lower back).
+It is also often associated with a gradual loss of the spine’s natural lumbar lordosis curve.

-This condition tends to progress unpredictably and may continue to worsen with age.
-As the spine weakens and shifts, it can create imbalances that lead to chronic discomfort and mobility limitations.
+This condition can progress unpredictably and worsen with age.
+As the spine weakens and shifts, imbalances develop.
+These imbalances can lead to chronic discomfort and reduced mobility.

 Common symptoms of degenerative scoliosis include: